-Energy Transfer by Heat
+Internal Energy Change by Heat

 As you understand that, if the total temperature of the system is higher than the surroundings, the heat transfer takes place is negative.
 But if the temperature of the surroundings is higher than the system, the heat transfer is positive.

 There is a special ideal condition that the system is completely isolated to heat transfer from surroundings.
 We all this situation an adiabatic system.
 Regardless of the temperature difference between the system and the surroundings, there is no heat transfer between the surroundings and the system for adiabatic systems.